samestep/lu-turabian/README.md

 external documentation.

 I tried to be as faithful to the original sample as possible, but I wasn't able to get everything quite perfect.
-See [`differences.md`][differences] for a (to the best of my knowledge) comprehensive list of differences between this document and the original.
+See [`differences.md`][differences] for a nearly comprehensive list of differences between this document and the original.

 How
 ---